rackerlabs/support-how-to/content/general/legal.md

 -   **Attribution:**  Rackspace How-To documents are intended for use by Rackspace customers.
-Please credit Rackspace for the documentation and don&rsquo;t pass around old versions that may not reflect the latest changes.
+Please credit Rackspace for the documentation and don't pass around old versions that may not reflect the latest changes.
 -   **Non-Commercial Use:** Rackspace defines "commercial use" of the Rackspace How To documentation as republication for profit.
-Using the documentation within a commercial enterprise, or using the guide to develop for-profit applications using Rackspace&rsquo;s Cloud Servers API is allowed and encouraged.
+Using the documentation within a commercial enterprise, or using the guide to develop for-profit applications using Rackspace's Cloud Servers API is allowed and encouraged.
 -   **No Derivative Works:** Please do not alter, edit, or modify this documentation.
 Rackspace tries to make sure that this document is kept up-to-date with the latest changes and best practices, so it